hypergolic/greeenwave_firmware/README.md

-NOTES:
+* NOTES:
 YOU CAN BRICK YOUR STUFF VERY EASILY, PLAY CAREFUL.
 Extracted rootfs + kernel is included in the rootfs.tar.bz2. if you want to modifiy it, be sure you have experience with uboot/uboot scripts, otherwise, its easy to brick and a pain to recover, or if you're like me and bricked it in the first 5 minutes of owning it, these files can help you recover it!

-TODO:
+* TODO:
-Write this how to better.
+Write this how to better, format it so its readable.

-DONE:
+* DONE:
-** Firmware unpacking and repacking instructions added at the end of this README file explaining it, firmware images and modified firmware image added to the firmware_mods folder.
+*Firmware unpacking and repacking instructions added at the end of this README file explaining it, firmware images and modified firmware image added to the firmware_mods folder.

-HOW TO DOWNGRADE:
+* HOW TO DOWNGRADE:
 Put the download folder and update.php files in a folder called "roxy", then use https.py to with a self signed .pem certificate (generate it with openssl or grab the .pem certs in the rootfs archive.) then redirect update.greenwavereality.com and update.greenwavereality.eu via spoofing on a local dns server and firewall rules to block both hosts once updated, as if it can contact the update serves again it will update its self, I just blocked all outgoing traffic from my lighting controller to the web.